DeFiCh/pinkpaper/loan/README.md

 This requirement is only checked upon deposited and does not play a role in liquidation.
 For instance, if at the time of posit, a vault's DFI collateral is 52%, but falls to 49% without any further deposit.
 This WILL NOT trigger liquidation as long as vault's minimum collateralization ratio condition is still met.

+### States

+- "active" : Vault is above its collateralization ratio and both collaterals and loans price feeds are valid.
+- "frozen" : Any of collateral or loan price feed is invalid.
+No action can be undertaken while vault is frozen.
+- "inLiquidation" : Vault is under liquidation and has undergoing auctions.
+- "mayLiquidate" : Vault will liquidate at the next price update.

 ## Liquidation

 Liquidation occurs when the collateralization ratio of a vault falls below its minimum.
 Liquidation is crucial in ensuring that all loan tokens are sufficiently over-collateralized to support its price.